PhilChodrow/PIC16B/syllabus.md

 In this age of disease, isolation, and political unrest, that is very normal!
 If you are struggling with your physical or mental health, please **approach me early** and we will have a conversation.
 The earlier we can talk,  the more I will be able to do for you.

+<div class="fancy-h1">Class Resources</div>

+## Slack

+This quarter, we'll be trying an experiment: official course communication will happen on Slack.
+There will be channels for announcements, as well as channels for questions and answers.
+This is my first time using Slack in a course, so please don't hesitate to give feedback along the way about how we can improve the experience.

+<div class="fancy-h1"> Advice,  Letters, and Research</div>

+## Advice

+I am always happy to talk with you about your future plans, including courses, internships, REUs, and graduate school applications.
+Because I am a creature of the academy, I am less knowledgeable about industry jobs, although you are welcome to ask about those too.
+If you'd like to set up a chat, please use the Calendly link provided under Site Info on CCLE.

+## Letters of Recommendation

+You are also always welcome to ask me to write a recommendation letter supporting your applications for grad school, research internships, and jobs.
+I will usually agree to do so, although see the exceptions below.
+I will also tell you if I feel that the letter I would write would not be strong.
+Please keep in mind that I can write stronger letters for students whom I see more frequently, such as in lecture or OH.
+If you'd like a letter, talking to me in these contexts, or scheduling another meeting time, is highly recommended.

+### To Request a Letter

+Send me an email!
+Your email should clearly indicate  when you need the letter, what it is for, why the opportunity interests you, and why I am the right person to write in support of your application.
+Please include clear instructions for submitting the letter once it's written.
+If you will need me to submit my letter to multiple programs, please let me know roughly how many you expect to need.
+If possible, please include some sort of resume/CV --- it doesn't have to be official --- detailing your past experiences relevant to the application. **Please give me at least one month of advance notice** when possible.

+### When I Won't Write a Letter

+As a matter of moral principle, I will not write letters of recommendation for programs or jobs involving any of the following:

+- Policing (including but not limited to predictive policing, development of algorithms that predict recidivism, etc.);
+- Military applications (such as internships at the Department of Defense or any of its international counterparts);
+- Weapons manufacturing, broadly construed;
+- Intelligence gathering (such as internships at the NSA, FBI, or any international counterpart).

+I am very happy to discuss this policy with any student who has questions.
+Conversations about when and how mathematics, data science, and programming should be used are lacking in our community.
+If you'd like to engage me in such a conversation, that would be great!
+However, this policy is non-negotiable.
+Therefore, if I refuse to write you a letter on these grounds, please know that it doesn't reflect on your ability to succeed in PIC16B, your career potential, your worth as a person, or whether I like you.

+The [Just Mathematics Collective](https://www.justmathematicscollective.net/) has compiled a list of resources for students on making ethical career decisions, which is available [here](https://justmathematicscollective.net/career_resources.html).
+The text of this section is lightly modified from their [suggested text](https://www.justmathematicscollective.net/letter_writing.html) on letter-writing.

+## Research

+I have some limited capacity to accept undergraduates to perform research with me.
+[My research](https://www.philchodrow.com/research/) focuses broadly on *network science*, the study of interconnected systems in nature and human society.
+Some things I'm interested in include applications of random graph theory, social network analysis, nonlinear dynamics on networks, and machine learning.

+If you would like to work with me on these topics, then it is usually necessary to take [Math 168, Introduction to Networks](https://www.registrar.ucla.edu/Academics/Course-Descriptions/Course-Details?qry=introduction%20to%20networks&funsel=1).
+You are also welcome to propose a project topic to me.
+If it is relevant to my interests but does not require background in network science, then taking Math 168 may not be necessary in order for us to work together.

+I'd like to emphasize that my ability to take students is indeed *limited*.
+If I decline to work with you, that is again not a reflection on your ability to succeed in PIC16B, your potential as a researcher, your worth as a person, or whether I like you.

 <div class="fancy-h1"> Listening </div>